101 Best Things to Do on Oʻahu, Hawaiʻi

 How to Decide Between a Cage or Cageless Shark Tour?

-I have a good friend who works for the most popular Oʻahu shark tour company, and this is how he describes the difference between a cage and cageless experience.
+I have an old friend who works for the most popular Oʻahu shark tour company, and this is how he describes the difference between a cage and cageless experience.

-In terms of safety, there is no difference between a cage and cageless tour.
-It’s purely about your comfort level.
-From what my friend has said, the sharks get a lot closer to you during a tour with the cage than without one.
-He says that without the cage, they tend to circle at a deeper depth below your feet.
+In terms of safety, there is no difference between a cage and a cageless tour; it’s purely about your comfort level.
+However, my friend has said that the sharks get a lot closer to you during a tour with the cage than without it, and without a cage they tend to circle at a deeper depth below your feet.

-In any case, I recommend booking the first tour in the morning.
-Compared to later in the day, the morning is typically when the water is the most glassy, and the winds are the calmest.
-This is all to say that you have less of a chance at getting seasick if you go early.
+In either case, I recommend booking a tour that leaves first thing in the morning because, compared to later in the day, the morning is typically when the water is the most glassy and the winds are the calmest.
+This is all to say that you have less of a chance of getting seasick if you go early.

 I hope this helps when making your decision!

-If this is your first time learning how to surf, I highly recommend booking a private surfing lesson!
+If this is your first time learning how to surf, I highly recommend booking a private surfing lesson, as one-on-one lessons are the best and easiest way to learn the insider tricks when it comes to catching your first wave!

 That said, Waikīkī is the best place on Oʻahu to learn how to surf, and it’s always where I take first-time visitors because the waves in Waikīkī are relatively harmless for beginners.

-Generally speaking, 2-3 ft.
-(1 m) waves are a perfect size to learn on, but if it’s your first time, I would not recommend going out on your own.
-Instead, I recommend learning from one of the full-time instructors in Waikīkī.
+I say this because, generally, 2-3 ft.
+(1 m) waves are the perfect size to learn on, but if it is your first time, I do not recommend going out on your own, as learning from a full-time instructor is the best and safest way to have a good time when you’re truly just getting started!

 Waimānalo Beach